Razland/ReproducibleResearch_2/PA2_Assignment.md

 property and crop damage are very high, although most of the top causes could be classified as tornadic weather events.

-Despite expending a great deal of effort (approx 30% sloc) to normalize weather event classification to a common set of standardized terms, the events leading to the greatest crop and property damage were combined types that do not apparently meet the NWS 2007 guidelines.
+Despite expending a great deal of effort (approx 30% of all lines, ~ 50% of R sloc) to normalize weather event classification to a common set of standardized terms, the events leading to the greatest crop and property damage were combined types that do not apparently meet the NWS 2007 reporting guidelines.
 While refinement and expansion of the data to common standards would provide more specific and precise results, it is clearly not needed to determine these results.
 The significantly greater damage and injuries from tornadoes and tornado-like weather systems clearly indicate that policies and programs for detection, reporting, protection from, and mitigation of these events would make the greatest contribution to public safety.